 - A good way of keeping stored oil fresher for longer is to use a gas stabilization product.

-This will solution will prevent fuel degradation by reducing oxidation.
+This solution will prevent fuel degradation by reducing oxidation.
 Your fuel will stay clean and fresh for longer.

 2. Replace the fuel filter